Intriguing Findings of Frequency Selection for Image Deblurring: Related Works

-\subsection{Deep Image Deblurring}
+\subsubsection{Deep Image Deblurring}

-Deep learning methods have achieved significant success in image deblurring \cite{Sun2015learning,Nah2017deep,Tao2018scale,Kupyn2018deblurgan,Kupyn2019deblurgan,Zamir2021multi,Cho2021rethinking,Zou2021sdwnet} as well as other low-level vision tasks such as image denoise \cite{Cheng2021nbnet,Zamir2020learning}, image deraining \cite{Jiang2020multi} and image super-resolution \cite{Mei2021image,Dong2016image,Zhang2018residual,Guo2020closed}.
-Sun \emph{et al.} \cite{Sun2015learning} propose to estimate the spatially-varying kernels of motion blur by a CNN.
+Deep learning methods have achieved significant success in image deblurring \cite{Sun2015learning,Nah2017deep} as well as other low-level vision tasks such as image denoise \cite{Cheng2021nbnet,Zamir2020learning}, image deraining \cite{Jiang2020multi} and image super-resolution \cite{Mei2021image,Dong2016image,Zhang2018residual,Guo2020closed}.
+Sun \textit{et al.} \cite{Sun2015learning} propose to estimate the spatially-varying kernels of motion blur by a CNN.
 But, since the characteristics of blur are complex, the blur kernel estimation method is not practical in real scenarios.
-Later, DeepDeblur \cite{Nah2017deep}, without estimating the blur kernel, directly maps a blurry image to its sharp counterpart.
+Later, DeepDeblur \cite{Nah2017deep} directly maps a blurry image to its sharp counterpart.
 Scale-recurrent network \cite{Tao2018scale} proposes an encoder-decoder structure to yield training feasibility.
-Adversarial training has also been extensively studied \cite{Kupyn2018deblurgan,Kupyn2019deblurgan}.
-Most of these networks perform CNNs on the spatial domain to recover the sharp image from its blurry image.
-But, after MPRNet \cite{Zamir2021multi}, performances of methods based upon the spatial domain fall into the bottleneck.
-The performance of MPRNet on GoPro dataset \cite{Nah2017deep} is hard to be surpassed.
-To address this problem, we propose to learn the knowledge from both the spatial and the frequency domain, which is able to achieve 0.57 dB improvement in PSNR with much less FLOPs and runtime compared with MPRNet.
+Adversarial training\cite{Kupyn2018deblurgan,Kupyn2019deblurgan,Zhang2020deblurring} and Recurrent Neural Networks\cite{Zhang2018dynamic,Park2020multi} also have been extensively studied.
+Most of these networks perform CNNs on the spatial domain to recover the sharp image.
+MAXIM \cite{Tu2022maxim} proposes MLP-based building blocks, which requires a big batch size for training.
+NAFNet \cite{Chen2022simple} designs computationally efficient networks from the baseline, which even achieves 33.69 dB PSNR on GoPro.
+Instead of designing a brand-new end-to-end image deblurring architecture, we reveal an intriguing phenomenon on frequency selection, and shed new light on improving the deblurring performance by incorporating faithful information about the blur pattern.

 Transformer/non-local has strong global context modeling ability and has shown its great promise in various computer vision tasks.
-A few transformer-based image restoration methods have been proposed, such as SwinIR \cite{Liang2021swinir}.
-But its considerable computational complexity usually hampers its usage in efficient image restoration.
-We test the model of SwinIR \cite{Liang2021swinir} on GoPro dataset, which takes 1.99s per image, even two times slower than MPRNet.
+Some transformer-based image restoration methods have been proposed, such as SwinIR \cite{Liang2021swinir}, Restormer \cite{Zamir2021restormer} and Uformer \cite{Wang2022uformer}.
+But the considerable computational complexity usually hampers their usage in efficient image restoration.
+We test the model of SwinIR \cite{Liang2021swinir} and Restormer (32.92 dB on GoPro) \cite{Zamir2021restormer} on GoPro dataset, which take 1.99s and 1.14s per image, respectively, even much slower than MPRNet, while our FMIMO-UNet (33.08 dB) takes 0.339s per image.

-\subsection{End-to-end Deblur Model with ResBlock}
+\subsubsection{End-to-end Deblur Model with ResBlock}